CarolineL-Analyst/erp-bi-scoping-framework/Case_A_TAT_Case_Study.md

 child project are held over the same period, they appear as two separate rows on two different projects.

-That second fact is the trap, and it only bites once the reporting unit is a family.
-When the deductible holds of a parent and its children are combined, their periods can overlap — and naively summing each hold's duration would deduct the shared time twice, quietly shrinking net TAT and inflating the hit rate.
-The error would be invisible at the dashboard layer; nothing on screen would look wrong.
-To prevent it, I clamp each deductible hold to the measurement window and merge overlapping intervals into disjoint periods before measuring the deduction, so the same minute is never subtracted twice.
+Those separate records serve different operational levels and must not be combined simply because the projects belong to the same family.
+The source logic first identifies the reporting unit, then uses only the holds recorded against that unit’s own project number.
+For example, if one child is blocked but the other children can continue, the affected child is held individually; if that blockage also delays the final assembled deliverable, the parent is held separately without applying the parent hold to every child.
+Each reporting unit therefore deducts only the hold time governing its own TAT clock.

-The raw per-reason sums are retained as diagnostics, and a raw-minus-merged column makes any overlap visible per project.
+Each applicable hold is clamped to that unit’s measurement window before its duration is calculated.
+Interval merging is retained as a defensive control for historical or unexpected overlap within the same reporting unit, even though the standard ERP process should not allow concurrent holds on one project.
+Raw per-reason totals remain available as diagnostics, and a raw-minus-merged value exposes any unexpected overlap.

 ### 4.2 The structural question that changed the denominator